-I finally had the chance to visit in 2020 and let me tell you something: the lavender fields are even more beautiful in real life than on the pictures!
+I finally had the chance to visit in 2020 and let me tell you something: the lavender fields are even more beautiful in real life than in the pictures!

 If you’re also dreaming of visiting Provence, you are in the right place!
-In this guide I gathered all the important information that you need to know before visiting the lavender fields in Provence including tips about where to stay, how to get there and where to find the most beautiful fields.
+In this guide, I gathered all the important information that you need to know before visiting the lavender fields in Provence including tips about where to stay, how to get there, and where to find the most beautiful fields.

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

-Best time to visit the lavender fields in Provence
+Best Time to Visit the Lavender Fields in Provence

-Let’s start with the most important thing: when is the best time to visit Provence to see the lavender fields?
+So let’s start with the most important thing: when is the best time to visit Provence to see the lavender fields?
 As the lavenders only bloom for a short period of time, your timing is really crucial as it can make or break your whole trip.

 The general rule of thumb is that the lavender fields usually bloom between mid-June and mid-July.
-Of course it can vary a bit based on the weather conditions so the timing of the full bloom can be slightly different every year.
+Of course, it can vary a bit based on the weather conditions so the timing of the full bloom can be slightly different every year.

 The school holidays in France usually start after the first week of July so if you’re planning to visit after, you will find more tourists in the area as the locals also like spending their summer vacation in Provence.